JoeGuida/raytracer/README.md

 # Raytracer

-This project is a simple C++ raytracer and is an amalgamation of all of the research I have dont on this topic.
+This project is a simple C++ raytracer and is an amalgamation of all of the research I have done on this topic.

 # Light Types
 The following light types have been implemented